-We illustrate this for the case of \mathbb{R}^3 in Figure 9.1.
+We illustrate this for the case of $\mathbb{R}^3$ in Figure 9.1.

-While it is always possible to start with an inner product and use it to define a norm, the converse requires more care.
-In particular, one can prove that a norm can be used to define an inner product via the Equation (9.1) if and only if the norm satisfies the Parallelogram Law (Theorem 9.3.6).
+While it is always possible to start with an inner product and use it to define a norm, the converse does not hold in general.
+One can prove that a norm can be written in terms of an inner product as in Equation (9.1) if and only if the norm satisfies the Parallelogram Law (Theorem 9.3.6).